TeamAmaze/AmazeFileManager/README.md

 ### License:

     Copyright (C) 2014-2018 Arpit Khurana <arpitkh96@gmail.com>, Vishal Nehra <vishalmeham2@gmail.com>
+    Copyright (C) 2014-2018 Dengisan Ramadanoski <support@dengisan.nl>
     Copyright (C) 2017-2018 Emmanuel Messulam <emmanuelbendavid@gmail.com>

     This file is part of Amaze File Manager.
-    Amaze File Manager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    Amaze File Manager is a BETA software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.